-Because clean air is critical to public health, we’ve launched a number of initiatives to improve air quality in the 380 stations around the Paris Region—and particularly in the 25 that are wholly or partially underground.
+Because clean air is critical to public health, we’ve rolled out a stream of initiatives to improve air quality in the 380 railway stations serving the Paris Region—particularly the 25 that are wholly or partially below ground.

 How we measure air quality

-Our test results are regularly published on line and available to the public.
-Working with Airparif and the French Railway Testing Agency (AEF), we’ve carried out targeted testing for two to three weeks in every underground station in the Paris Region.
-And we measure air quality all year long in three of the region’s commuter stations:
+Our test results are published on line at regular intervals, making them available to the public.
+Working with Airparif and the French Railway Testing Agency (AEF), we’ve carried out targeted testing for two to three weeks in every below-ground station in the Paris Region.
+And we measure air quality year-round in three of the region’s commuter stations:

 - Magenta (RER line E)